-Controlling the dynamics of a quantum system with a feedback mechanism typically involves monitoring a few parameters of the system and employs a feedback loop in order to stabilize the state of the system against the effects of the environment \cite{dong2010}.
-A major problem in quantum control is the back-action entailed by the measurement on the system.
+Controlling the dynamics of a quantum system with a feedback mechanism typically involves monitoring a few parameters of the system and uses the feedback loop in order to stabilize the state of the system (e.g., against the effects of the environment) \cite{dong2010}.
+A major problem in quantum control is the unavoidable back-action entailed by the measurement on the system.
 This problem could be mitigated by evading the effect of the back-action \cite{vanner2013,rossi2018}.
-Recently, however, other schemes have been proposed that actually harness the effect of the projective measurement on the system and make use of the back-action as a part of the algorithm itself \cite{dasari2021,puebla2020,sorensen2018,mazzucchi2016,pedersen2014,ashhab,buffoni2019}.
-The purpose of this work is to present a new technique in this regard.
-Namely, we adiabatically evolve a quantum system of interacting many particles towards its ground state after polarizing it by applying a sequence of projective measurements and radio frequency (RF) perturbations.
-Our technique is most relevant to NMR of small quantum system.
+Recently, however, other schemes have been proposed that actually harness the effect of the projective measurement on the system and make use of the back-action as an ingredient of the algorithm itself \cite{rossini2020,roy2020,dasari2021,puebla2020,sorensen2018,mazzucchi2016,pedersen2014,ashhab,buffoni2019}.
+The recent progress in quantum measurement techniques \cite{zhang2017}, and the development of non-invasive measurement techniques that inflict minimal perturbation to the measured system such as weak measurement \cite{white10} or local measurement of individual particles in a many-particle system \cite{gross2021} open new possibilities in utilising the feedback control loop approach in quantum state engineering.
+The purpose of this work is to present a new technique in this regard that relies on the measurement of single degrees of freedom (i.e., single qubits involving individual particles or small groups of particles) and employing the measurement outcome in a feedback loop in order to steer a many-body quantum system from a random initial state (typically a high temperature state) toward its ground state.
+We use quantum spin chains with short-range and long-range interactions as prototypes for many-body quantum systems.